CleasbyCode/pdvzip/README.md

 G:\demo> .\pdv_your_image_file.cmd

 ```
 Opening the cmd file from the desktop, on its first run, Windows may display a security warning.
-Clear this by clicking **'More info'** then select **'Run anyway'**.
+Clear this by clicking '**More info**' then select '**Run anyway**'.

-For some common video & audio files, Linux requires the 'vlc (VideoLAN)' application, Windows uses the set default media player.
+For some common video & audio files, Linux requires the '***vlc (VideoLAN)***' application, Windows uses the set default media player.
-PDF '.pdf', Linux requires the 'evince' application, Windows uses the set default PDF viewer.
+PDF '*.pdf*', Linux requires the '***evince***' application, Windows uses the set default PDF viewer.
-Python '.py', Linux & Windows use the 'python3' command to run these programs.
+Python '*.py*', Linux & Windows use the '***python3***' command to run these programs.
-PowerShell '.ps1', Linux uses the 'pwsh' command (if PowerShell installed), Windows uses 'powershell' to run these scripts.
+PowerShell '*.ps1*', Linux uses the '***pwsh***' command (if PowerShell installed), Windows uses '***powershell***' to run these scripts.

 For any other media type/file extension, Linux & Windows will rely on the operating system's set default application.

-To just get access to the file(s) within the ZIP archive, rename the '.png' file extension to '.zip'.
+To just get access to the file(s) within the ZIP archive, rename the '*.png*' file extension to '*.zip*'.
 Treat the ZIP archive as read-only, do not add or remove files from the PNG-ZIP polyglot file.

 **Image Examples**